 The specific implications of my argument may at once arouse vehement rejection and agreement, possibly in the same reader.
 It may seem that I deliver a righteous blow to groups which deserve indignation, while heartlessly undermining groups which deserve protection.
 Both of these reactions would miss the point that I have tried to argue; that to even consider what a group may deserve is to make an error in selecting the relevant unit of analysis.
 I have said that a group can not deserve a good, and by the same reasoning, a group can not deserve an evil.
 To refute my claims from a conceptual framework which assumes group desert, is to not engage with my claims at all.

 If I have accomplished my aims in this paper, I have shown that the individual is the correct unit of analysis for moral considerations.
 Prominent accounts of group moral goods including Charles Taylor’s and Denise Réaume’s have been shown untenable.
 And an argument has been made against all potential accounts of intrinsic group moral value, leaving only the individual, as Frederick Douglass asserted of himself, as the true locus of moral rights.
 This argument has implications for resolving some conflicts of supposed rights.
 Though among some scholars, it should exhume a certain conflict in the substratum of political thought.
 I argue explicitly against philosophers who argue explicitly for the possibility of group rights.
 But there is another sort of scholar who does not explicitly engage in this debate, but rather takes it as a given that some groups deserve one thing or another.
-A nontrivial portion of political theorists, critical race theorists, gender theorists, feminist scholars, and many others with normative plans for the world work under that general assumption that some group can deserve something.
-If my argument against group moral value is correct, then it is more consequential for these implicit proponents of group desert than for the explicit group rights theorists.
+A nontrivial portion of political theorists, critical race theorists, legal scholars, gender theorists, feminist scholars, education scholars, and many others with normative plans for the world, work under that general assumption that some group can deserve something.
+If my argument against group identity and rights is correct, then it is more consequential for these implicit proponents of group desert than for the explicit group rights theorists.
 The trunk and roots would be chopped away from the tree of theories built on the assumed possibility of group desert.

 Friedman, Marilyn.
 “Feminism and Modern Friendship: Dislocating the Community,” Ethics, Vol. 99, No. 2 (Jan., 1989), pp. 275-290.